streamr-dev/streamr-specs/PROTOCOL.md

 28 | Group key request.
 See example of valid `content` below.
 29 | Group key response.
 See example of valid `content` below.
 30 | Group key reset.
 See example of valid `content` below.
 31 | Key exchange error.
+Used to respond to unsuccessful requests.
 See example of valid `content` below.

 Example of valid `content` for `contentType` 28 (group key request)
 ```
 {
+  "requestId": "random-string-to-pair-requests-with-responses",
   "streamId": "id-of-stream-to-be-decrypted",
   "publicKey": "subscriber-rsa-public-key",
   "range": { // optional